david-schaller/AsymmeTree/README.md

 ### Supertree Computation

 Implementation of the BuildST algorithm described by Deng & Fernández-Baca (2016) to compute a supertree from a given list of tree based on the leaf labels.
 The algorithm uses the dynamic graph data structure described by Holm, de Lichtenberg and Thorup in 2001 (HDT algorithm).
-Subpackages:
-* `tools.BuildST`
-* `tools.hdtgraph.DynamicGraph`
+The classes `HDTGraph` and `BuildST` can be imported from the subpackage `tools`.

 ### Cograph Editing and ParaPhylo